My time on the IBM Linux Impact Team, and legacy

 Windows Terminal

 The old command prompt is very limited, as we know, and obsolete.
 Luckily, Microsoft has released a new, much improved, Terminal application that can be installed from the Store.
+On Windows 11, the Terminal app is already there for you.

 Command Line in Windows

-It allows defining sessions with custom commands as ‘wsl‘ (to get into the Fedora WSL container installed above), ‘cmd‘, ‘ssh‘.
+It allows defining sessions with custom commands as wsl (to get into the Fedora WSL container installed above), cmd, ssh.
 I use tmux in all Linux computers that I connect, so my default access command is:

 ssh -l USERNAME -A -t HOSTNAME "tmux new-session -s default -n default -P -A -D"